 6. Content marketing will bring great results in the first few months

 The Truth: Gradual growth is the name of the game in content marketing.
 Sometimes it takes years to truly benefit from content marketing.
-But if you create exceptional content and market it well, results will come faster.
+But results will come faster if you create exceptional content and market it well.
 Just be consistent in your content marketing efforts.

 7. Great content doesn’t need marketing